core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 * child: A schema node defined within a collection such as a container, a list, a case, a notification, a RPC input, a RPC output, an action input, an action output.

+* delta : Difference between the SID assigned to the current schema node and the SID assigned to the parent.

+* item:  A schema node or identity which has been allocated a SID.

 * parent: The collection in which a schema node is defined.

 * path: A path is a string that identifies a schema node within the schema tree.
 A path consists of the list of schema node identifier(s) separated by slashes ("/").
 Schema node identifier(s) are always listed from the top-level schema node up to the targeted schema node. (e.g. "/system-state/clock/current-datetime")

 * structured identifier or SID: Unsigned integer used to identify different YANG items.

-* Item:  A schema node or identity which has been allocated a SID.

 ## CBOR diagnostic notation